nbulaj/alpha_card/README.md

 ### Sale

-Sale is the main object of the Alpha Card Services.
-It processes fees associated with credit cards.
+Sale transaction is the main object of the Alpha Card Services.
+It is used to processed common payments for orders.

 _Required fields_: